CapitalRise Review

 CapitalRise review: lending processes

-The checks that borrowers and developments have to go through before CapitalRise will approve a loan are impressive and as expected for a team of this calibre and for these kinds of loans.
+The checks that borrowers and developments have to go through before CapitalRise will approve a loan are impressive, as expected for loans of this type and a team of this calibre.

-CapitalRise focuses on the best end of the market not just in terms of location, but in terms of how good the borrowers and projects are.
+CapitalRise focuses on the upmarket end in terms of the property projects it finances, and the best end of the market in terms of how strong the borrowers and projects are.

-As usual for developments, the developers get the money needed in phases, as and when inspections show that the developments are progressing well and that the next stage has been reached.
+As usual for developments, the developers get the money needed in phases, as and when inspections show that the developments are progressing well.

 However, CapitalRise doesn’t raise all the cash needed for a development project in advance.
-While this is normal in P2P lending, it’s sub-optimal, as there’s always a small chance that not enough money can be raised to fund later tranches, and the project collapses.
+While this is normal in P2P lending, it’s sub-optimal, as there’s always a chance not enough money is raised to fund later tranches, and the project collapses.

-That said, the high quality it offers means lenders are likely to continue supporting it through downturns, and CapitalRise has arrangements with institutions that can pre-fund loans and tranches that aren’t filled through its online lending platform.
+That said, the high quality it offers means lenders are likely to continue supporting it through downturns – as they already have done.
+Plus, CapitalRise has arrangements with institutions that can pre-fund loans and tranches that are not fully filled through its online lending platform.

 How good are CapitalRise’s interest rates, bad debts and margin of safety?

-Across all its loans, interest rates of around 8.79% are highly satisfactory for the risks involved.
+Across all its loans, interest rates of around 9.44% are highly satisfactory for the risks involved.
+Any losses in the near future are not likely to truly dent those returns.

-CapitalRise’s 4thWay Risk Score – which unlike the PLUS Rating measures just the risk of bad debts in a downturn and doesn’t account for interest earned – is a very creditable 6/10, meaning below stock-market risk, despite its stable, decent returns.
+CapitalRise’s 4thWay Risk Score – which unlike the PLUS Rating measures just the risk of bad debts in a downturn and doesn’t account for interest earned – is a very creditable 6/10.
+That means its estimated at below stock-market risk, despite its stable, high returns.

-As CapitalRise’s history deepens, all 4thWay’s specialists currently expect this score to improve further to 5/10.
-It’s some way off, but ultimately it could also eventually hit 4/10, which is held by a very small number of providers.
+As CapitalRise’s history deepens, I had been expecting its score to improve further to 5/10, and potentially even 4/10 – a level held by very few providers.
 For reference, 1/10 is equivalent to the risk of sudden loss when you’re using savings accounts, while 8/10 to 10/10 is roughly equivalent to the range of risk in the stock market.

 Has CapitalRise provided enough information to assess the risks?

-It has been extremely transparent with 4thWay, providing reassuringly full information on almost all aspects of its business.
-The depth and quality of the data it provides to us is excellent.
+CapitalRise has been extremely transparent with 4thWay.
+It provides reassuringly full information on almost all aspects of its business, access to its key people and detailed answers to all our questions.
+The depth and quality of the detailed data it provides to us on a monthly basis are excellent.

 Is CapitalRise profitable?